lepi1111/lepi1111/README.md

 - 👋 Hi, I’m David
 - 👀 I’m interested in frontend development
-- 🌱 I’m currently learning React and Node-js
+- 🌱 I’m currently learning React
-- 📖 Currently studying Electrical engineering at university.
+- 📖 Currently studying Electrical engineering at university North.
-- 📫 You can reach me through my e-mail and linkedin; lependavid5@gmail.com
+- 📫 You can reach me through my e-mail and linkedin

 <!---
 lepi1111/lepi1111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.